zhibinghe/structral-breakpoint-detection/Readme.md

 The following R packages are required for plots and tables presented in the paper.

-- 'dSTEM' implementing our multiple testing for change points detection method (installed via  [r code](devtools::install_github('zhibinghe/ChangePoint') ))
+- 'dSTEM' implementing our multiple testing for change points detection method (installed from [github](https://github.com/zhibinghe/ChangePoint))
-- 'xtable' for exporting tables in latex format
 - 'latex2exp' for mathematical symbols in plots
 - 'foreach' for parallel computing

-The following packages are additionally required for comparations with other methods
+The following packages are additionally required for comparason with other methods

 - 'not' for the Narrowest-Over-Threshold method
 - 'strucchange' for B&P method
-- 'nsp' for Narrowest-Significance-Pursuit method (installed from [github](https://github.com/pfryz/nsp) )
+- 'nsp' for Narrowest-Significance-Pursuit method

 ## Main Files

 1. Illustration
-2. Simulation
+2. Simulation (FDR/Power performance vs. Gamma or SNR)
-3. Comparation with other methods
+3. Comparason with other methods
 4. Real data analysis